Talentech/EvaluationApi/README.md

 # Introduction
-This repository contains a sample implementation for an API Connector for the Talentech Evaluation API written in ASP.NET Core.
+This repository contains a sample implementation for an API Connector for the Talentech Evaluation API using ASP.NET Core.
+Run the project locally in order to view OpenAPI docs, which are served at the default route.

 Key terms:
 ----------